Attacked by a Dog in Lancaster, California?

 Key Points: Lancaster, CA Dog Bite Lawyer

-- Strict liability in California dog bite cases.
-Under California law, a dog owner is generally responsible for injuries their dog causes, even if the dog has never bitten anyone before.
+- California follows strict liability for dog bites.
+Dog owners are generally responsible for injuries their dog causes, even if the dog has no prior history of aggression.

-- Compensation can be comprehensive.
-Victims may recover medical expenses, lost wages, pain and suffering, scarring, and emotional trauma.
+- Victims may recover significant compensation.
+This can include medical expenses, lost wages, pain and suffering, scarring, and emotional trauma resulting from the attack.

 The Basics of Lancaster, California Dog Bite Law